httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 HTTP/1.1 200 OK
 Content-Type: application/javascript
 Cache-Control: max-age=3600
-Cache-Groups: "ExampleJS";revalidate, "scripts"
+Cache-Groups: "scripts"
 ~~~

-This specification defines one Parameter for Cache-Groups, "revalidate", that indicates that the resources associated with that group share revalidation; see {{revalidation}}.

 The ordering of members of Cache-Groups is not significant.
+Unrecognised Parameters MUST be ignored.

 ## Identifying Grouped Responses {#identify}